Trent Lott

 Following Republican gains in the 2002 midterm elections, Lott was slated to again become Majority Leader when the next Senate session began in January 2003.
-However, on December 20, 2002, after significant controversy following comments he made regarding Strom Thurmond's presidential candidacy, Lott resigned as Senate Minority Leader.
+However, on December 20, 2002, after significant controversy following comments he made regarding Thurmond's presidential candidacy, Lott resigned as Senate Minority Leader.

 Though no longer in leadership, Lott remained in the Senate until resigning in 2007.
 Fellow Republican Roger Wicker won the 2008 special election to replace him.
 Lott became a lobbyist, co-founding the Breaux–Lott Leadership Group.
 The firm was later acquired by law and lobbying firm Patton Boggs.
 Lott serves as a Senior Fellow at the Bipartisan Policy Center (BPC), where he focuses on issues related to energy, national security, transportation and congressional reforms.
 Lott is also a co-chair of BPC's Energy Project.
 In June 2020 Lott was fired from the Washington law and lobbying firm Squire Patton Boggs while negotiating to join another firm.
 Days later on June 15, 2020, Lott joined Crossroads Strategies along with his longtime colleague John Breaux.

+He was one of The Singing Senators, a group of four Republican senators that also consisted of Jim Jeffords, Larry Craig and John Ashcroft.